Skyscanner/backpack/packages/bpk-component-datepicker/README.md

 > **Note:** Because this component uses a modal on mobile viewports, you need to let it know what
 > the root element of your application is by returning it's DOM node via the function passed to the
 > `getApplicationElement` prop (see the example above) - this is to "hide" your application from
-> screenreaders whilst the datepicker is open.
+> screen readers whilst the datepicker is open.
 The `pagewrap` element id is a convention we use internally at Skyscanner.
 In most cases it should "just work".

 | Property              | PropType        | Required | Default Value         |
 | --------------------- | --------------- | -------- | --------------------- |